sitemap

 1. Philosophy

-JSR Group sees responding to the problem of climate change currently facing society as one of the most important issues for the company because of its large correlation to the Group’s businesses, and we are therefore actively working to reduce greenhouse gas (GHG) emissions both internally and externally.
+With extreme weather around the world causing a rising number of major natural disasters, JSR Group sees responding to the problem of climate change currently facing society as one of the most important issues for the company, and we are therefore actively working to reduce greenhouse gas (GHG) emissions both internally and externally.

 *1 TCFD (Task Force on Climate-related Financial Disclosures): Founded by the Financial Stability Board in 2015.
 In June of 2017, the TCFD recommended that financial institutions, companies, governments, and the like disclose their climate change impacts in their financial reports.
-More than 4,500 organizations around the world have endorsed the recommendations (as of May 2023; from data published by the TCFD).
+Dissolved in October 2023, IFRS is now responsible for corporate climate change-related information.

 Governance Strategy Risk Management Indicators and Targets